akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 ### Provided default serializers

-Akka Persistence provides [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) based serializers (using @ref:[Akka Serialization](serialization.md)) for it's own message types such as `PersistentRepr`, `AtomicWrite` and snapshots.
+Akka Persistence provides [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) based serializers (using @ref:[Akka Serialization](serialization.md)) for its own message types such as `PersistentRepr`, `AtomicWrite` and snapshots.
 Journal plugin implementations *may* choose to use those provided serializers, or pick a serializer which suits the underlying database better.

 @@@ note